HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The PCA instruction flushes or purges a cache line from the instruction or data cache.
 The virtual address is encoded in "a" for the segment register and "b" for the offset.
-An instruction cache line can only be purged, a data cache line can also be written back to memory and then optionally purged.
-A flush operation is only performed when the cache line is dirty.
 The "T" bit indicates whether the instruction or the data cache is addressed.
 A value of zero references the instruction cache.
+An instruction cache line can only be purged, a data cache line can also be written back to memory when dirty and then optionally purged.
 The "F" bit will indicate whether the data cache is to be purged without flushing it first to memory.
-If "F" is zero, the entry is first flushed and then purged, else just purged.
+If "F" is one, the entry is first flushed and then purged, else just purged.
 The "F" bit has no meaning for an instruction cache.

 #### Operation

 ```
    if ( instr.[T] ) {

-      if ( ! instr.[F] ) flushDataCache( SR[a], GR[b] );
+      if ( instr.[F] ) flushDataCache( SR[a], GR[b] );
       purgeDataCache( SR[a], GR[b] );

    } else purgeInstructionCache( SR[a], GR[b] );